HCMID/CitableTeiReaders.jl/README.md

 # CitableTeiReaders.jl

-A Julia module for reading documents in a variety of formats to instances of a `CitableCorpus`.
+A Julia packages for reading documents in a variety of formats into instances of a `CitableTextCorpus`.

-(Documentation forthcoming.)